albertattard/spring-boot-camp/docs/02-data/04-env.md

    DATABASE_PASSWORD=SomeRandomPassword
    ```

-   Note that the H2 in-memory database does not require a port number, yet we defined the `DATABASE_PORT` environment variable, as this will be used later on when we connect to a production grade database.
+   Note that the [H2](https://www.h2database.com/) in-memory database does not require a port number, yet we defined the `DATABASE_PORT` environment variable.
+This will be used later on when we connect to a production grade database.

 1. Update the properties